acl2018/acl2018-website/_programme/papers.md

 ---
-title: Programme
+title: Accepted Papers
+nav_title: Papers
-top_nav_category: Conference
+top_nav_category: Programme
-layout: page
+redirect_from: /conference/accepted-papers/
+tab_index: 1
 ---

 This year, the ACL conference was super-competitive: We accepted 258 out of 1018 submitted long papers and 126 out of 526 short papers, with an overall acceptance rate of 24.9%.
 The details of the review process will be published soon on the homepage.